meepo-Org/GreenField/README.md

 ### Installing
  From the root directory, execute the following commands:

  `npm install`

 ## Deployment
- Run the following command to start the application running:
+Execute the following command to start the application running:

  `npm start`

 ## Built With